 |

-Which section provides specific treatment?
+Which section provides specific treatment and shall apply notwithstanding

-Income Tax History - "Gains,
+Some Income Tax History -

-Profits, and Income"
+"Gains, Profits, and Income"

-According to a principle of statutory construction,
+According to a principle of statutory

-"expressio unius est exclusio alterius", by not listing domestic
+construction, "expressio unius est exclusio alterius", by

-income, Section 861-8T(d)(2)(iii) has excluded
+not listing domestic income, Section 861-8T(d)(2)(iii) has excluded

-See FindLaw Dictionary
+(not exempt).
+See FindLaw

-- find "expressio unius est exclusio alterius".
+Dictionary for "expressio unius est exclusio alterius".

-History: A quick look in
+A quick look in old tax regulations

-old tax regulations and we see that they also exclude domestic income.
+and we see that they also exclude domestic income.
+The very first income

-The very first income tax regulations from 1913 provided a clearer picture
+tax regulations from 1913 provided a clear picture of what taxable income

-of what taxable income shall consist of, and what gross income
+shall consist of, and what gross income includes...

-includes... which is gains, profits, and income.
+gains, profits, and income.

 - First, see U.S.